The Part of Me

 Runtime: 1 hour 10 minutes

-Workshop Production, No Frills Theatre Collective, 2020
+No Frills Theatre Collective, Dir.
+By Kaila Galinat, 2020

 “An evocative piece that handles several difficult topics with tenderness, this play manages to be funny while not bending on the seriousness of the loss of memory.”
 Alyssa Haddad-Chin, NPX Review